simap/okos/README.md

 * Has almost enough RAM to fit entire 2k "file" into memory.
 * Also happens to be in the HaD SuperCon Badge.

+### A Comment on Interrupts

+First of all, I love interrupts.
+It's why I added some hooks that allow user programs to have ISRs at all.

+However, when I went to write the i2c display stuff and the keyboard handling code, the ISR quickly consumed a lot of program space just saving and restoring registers.
+On top of that, the state machine, timers/timeouts, checking flags, etc. all took more space than I had.

 1K Mapfile evidence
 ========